 Memory upgrades will vary in cost depending upon factors such as the type of memory that your computer system uses and the amount that you intend to purchase.
 A good starting place for looking into upgrading PC memory is my Computer Memory Upgrade article.
 Installing memory is quite easy and the steps can be found in my DIY article.

 Another thing to be concerned about is the 4GB memory limit in the 32-bit operating systems.
 For more information about this, consult my Vista and 4GB of Memory article.
-This article also applies to Windows XP and Windows 7 32-bit versions as well.
+This article also applies to Windows XP, Windows 7 and Windows 8 32-bit versions as well.

 For information on what drives are available and how to install them, check out the following:

 This is probably the least expensive upgrade that can be done to a computer system.
-Most DVD burners can be found from around $30 for the latest models.
+Most DVD burners can be found from around $25 for the latest models.
 They are just as easy to install as a hard drive and the extra speed and functionality make these a great upgrade for any computer that has an older CD burner or plain CD-ROM or DVD-ROM drive.
-Similar to the issue with hard drives, internal CD and DVD drives can be found in IDE or SATA versions.
 Be sure to check out my Best DVD Burners or Best SATA DVD Burners lists if you are planning on upgrading.

-Now that the format war between HD and Blu-ray is over, the option for getting a high definition DVD is now better.
+Most desktops still only use DVD burners but Blu-ray has been out for some time and adding a drive to a desktop can allow for playback or recording of the high definition media format.
 Prices are higher than DVD but they have come down quite a bit.
 Check out my Best Blu-Ray Drives list if you have the interest.
-Be aware that there are certain hardware requiremenst in order to properly view Blu-ray video on a PC.
+Be aware that there are certain hardware and software requiremenst in order to properly view Blu-ray video on a PC.
 Check to make sure your system meets those requirements prior to purchasing such a drive.

 Most users will not need to upgrade the desktop video card unless they are looking for extra performance or functionality with 3D applications such as gaming.
-PC games advances at a very rapid pace such that new graphics boards are released about every six months.
+There are a growing list of applications though that can use the graphics card to accelerate their tasks beyond 3D.
+This can include graphics and video editing programs, data analysis programs or even cryptocoin mining.

 While it is possible to upgrade a processor in most desktop PCs, the process is fairly intricate and difficult to perform for most users.
 As a result, I typically do not recommend doing this unless you built your own computer from parts.
-Even then, you may be restricted by the computers motherboard to what processors you can install in the system.
+Even then, you may be restricted by the computers motherboard as to what processors you can install in the system.
+If you motherboard is too old, a processor replacement may also require the motherboard and memory to be upgraded as well which can get into the same realm as buying a whole new computer.

 Time to Replace?